maojrs/topics_book/_sources/docs/introduction.md

 (intro:getting_started)=
 ## Getting started

-To get started with the book is as simple as opening the [webpage](./index.ipynb) of the book and clicking on your chapter of choice.
+To get started with the book is as simple as opening the [book webpage](./index.ipynb) and clicking on your chapter of choice.
 If you are interested modifying the notebooks in these book or developing your own projects using Jupyter notebooks, there are a couple of possibilities:

 - Run a web-based version of the notebooks using [binder](https://mybinder.org).
 Simply follow the instructions in the {ref}`section on Binder <intro:binder>`.
 This will run the notebooks remotely and requires being connected to the internet.
 - Install Jupyter notebook following the instructions in the {ref}`Jupyter notebooks section <intro:jupyter>`.
 This will allow you to run the notebooks directly on your computer and offline.